Ultranet (product): Implementation

-The user interface and available applications on the Ultranet stemmed from the Student@Center project in 2005.

-Criticism
+Launch and reception

 A pupil-free professional development day was planned for 9 August 2010 for teaching staff to learn how to use the Ultranet.
 However heavy server loads caused the system to crash around 9.00am and teaching was unable to continue.
 Some schools were reported to have abandoned the training day and staff dismissed early.
+Despite this failure, the next day, Ultranet held a promotional event at the Melbourne Convention and Exhibition Centre, at a cost of $1.4 million dollars.
+The event featured singing and dance performances, as well as a bus decorated with Ultranet livery.

-There has been further criticism about the Ultranet being an exclusively closed space.
-While the Ultranet has been designed with online safety as a priority, the lack of modern Web 2.0 tools forces users to embed content from other sources, somewhat undermining the safety and privacy priority.
-Many schools already have access to other free online learning management systems, including Moodle and Google Apps.
-Google Apps is available for all schools in Australia, offering cutting edge access to a wide range of Web 2.0 technologies and increased online storage space that the Ultranet can not compete with.

-There has also been criticism surrounding the lack of options in 'Learning Tasks', where many other rival Learning Management Systems have more modern and flexible solutions.
-Learning tasks available in the Ultranet are:
+Further criticism was made about the Ultranet being an exclusively closed space.
+While the Ultranet was designed with online safety as a priority, the lack of modern Web 2.0 tools forced users to embed content from other sources, somewhat undermining the safety and privacy priority.
+At the time, many schools already had access to other free online learning management systems, including Moodle and Google Apps.
+Criticism was also made surrounding the lack of options in 'Learning Tasks', where many other rival Learning Management Systems had more modern and flexible solutions.